fkie-cad/COMIDDS/content/related_work.md

 The "Information Marketplace for Policy and Analysis of Cyber-Risk and Trust" (IMPACT, formerly PREDICT), maintained by the US Department of Homeland Security, contains 70 datasets.
-These are for the mostly made up of network related files (pcaps and DNS logs) from a wide variety of scenarios (CTF events, IoT, corpo networks, etc.), as well as some miscellaneous things like network shapefiles.
+These are for the most part made up of network related files (pcaps and DNS logs) from a wide variety of scenarios (CTF events, IoT, corpo networks, etc.), as well as some miscellaneous things like network shapefiles.
 55 of these datasets were created by IMPACT, 15 are external (mostly CAIDA).
 Many datasets require prior authorization to access them.